RyuKaSa/Hikaru-chess-bot/README.md

 The model is evaluated using Stockfish to estimate its Elo rating.
 You can use the provided functions to play games against Stockfish and calculate the Elo rating.

 ## Customization

+You can customize the model by modifying the data fetching, processing, and training steps.
+Try fetching games from different players, combining games from multiple players, or training a custom model based on your own dataset.

 ### Using Different Players